-Senate Democrats Must Muck Up Trump or The Resistance Must Make Them
+Senate Democrats Must Muck Up Trump or the Resistance Must Make Them

 Moreover, by speaking out on the Senate floor against the anti-worker, anti-middle class agenda of Trump’s nominees, they can convince many of the “forgotten people” that Trump is a con artist who’s acting in the interests of the economic elites, not of ordinary Americans.

-Earlier, Chuck Schumer hinted that Senate Democrats might employ such a delaying strategy.
+Earlier, Senate Minority Leader Chuck Schumer hinted that Senate Democrats might employ such a delaying strategy.
 But as push has come to shove, they’ve seemingly abandoned it.

-Even Elizabeth Warren announced that she’ll vote to confirm Ben Carson as Secretary of Housing, a man, like so many Trump appointees, who is demonstrably unqualified for the job, and who opposes the mandate of the Department he’s been nominated to lead.
+Even Senator Elizabeth Warren announced that she’ll vote to confirm Ben Carson as Secretary of Housing, a man, like so many Trump appointees, who is demonstrably unqualified for the job, and who opposes the mandate of the department he’s been nominated to lead.

 Et tu, Senator Warren?
 That one really hurts.
-But as a newly minted member of the Senate Democratic leadership, Sen. Warren appears to be falling in line behind an establishment Democratic strategy of picking and choosing just a few Trump nominees to oppose.
+But as a newly minted member of the Senate Democratic leadership, Warren appears to be falling in line behind an establishment Democratic strategy of picking and choosing just a few Trump nominees to oppose.

 This Democratic strategy aims to avoid being seen as obstructing much of Trump’s agenda.
-The unspoken rationale seems to be that, since eight Democratic Senators are up for reelection in 2018 in states carried by Trump, they must not be viewed as being too anti-Trump if they’re going to win reelection.
+The unspoken rationale seems to be that, since eight Democratic senators are up for reelection in 2018 in states carried by Trump, they must not be viewed as being too anti-Trump if they’re going to win reelection.

 But that strategy is dead wrong.
 In the unlikely event that Trump is still popular in two years, Republicans will probably retain the Senate anyway.